 Actuarial assumptions for both defined benefit plans (FRS and HIS) are reviewed annually by the Florida Retirement System Actuarial Assumptions Conference.
 The FRS Pension Plan has a valuation performed annually.
 This HIS Program has a valuation performed biennially that is updated for GASB reporting in the year a valuation is not performed.
-The most recent experience study for the FRS Pension Plan was completed for the period July 1, 2008, through June 30, 2013.
+The most recent experience study for the FRS Pension Plan was completed for the period July 1, 2013, through June 30, 2018.
 Because the HIS Program is funded on a pay-as-you-go basis, no experience study has been completed for this program.

-The total pension liability for the FRS and HIS plan was determined by an actuarial valuation as of July 1, 2017.
+The total pension liability for the FRS and HIS plan was determined by an actuarial valuation as of July 1, 2021.
 Both plans used the entry age normal actuarial cost method.
-Inflation increases for both plans is assumed at 2.60%.
+Inflation increases for both plans is assumed at 2.40%.
 Payroll growth for both plans is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.10%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 6.80%.
 The plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.

-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.58% was used to determine the total pension liability for the program.
-Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB tables.
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 2.16% (based on the Bond Buyer General Obligation 20-Bond Municipal Bond Index) was used to determine the total pension liability for the program.
+Mortality assumptions for FRS was based on the PUB-2010 base table, projected generationally with Scale MP-2018, and HIS was based on the Generational RP-2010 with Projection Scale MP-2018.

-The following changes in actuarial assumptions occurred in 2017:
+The following change in actuarial assumptions occurred in 2021:

-- FRS: The long-term expected rate of return was decreased from 7.60% to 7.10% and the active member mortality assumption was updated. - HIS: The municipal rate used to determine total pension liability increased from 2.85% to 3.58%.
+- FRS: Decreased the maximum amortization period to 20 years for all current and future amortization bases. - HIS: The municipal bond rate used to determine total pension liability decreased from 2.21% to 2.16%.